-The final disadvantages of alarms is they will drain your battery over a couple of weeks.
+The final disadvantages of alarms are they will drain your battery over a couple of weeks.
 Factor in a trickle charger if you don’t ride regularly.
-Secondly, they can die with age (for example the internal non-replaceable battery on my Meta alarm has a 10 year life span) and have been known to leave riders immobilised.
+Secondly, they can die with age (for example the internal non-replaceable battery on my Meta alarm has a 10-year life span) and have been known to leave riders immobilised.
 Additionally, there are many easily available kits online that can bypass an immobiliser.

 Browse D-Locks over at GetGeared.

-Also avoid any D-Locks with a round style key, many of these (notable by Kryptonite) are incredible easy to unlock with a Biro pen!
+Also, avoid any D-Locks with a round style key, many of these (notable by Kryptonite) are incredibly easy to unlock with a Biro pen!

 Disc Locks and Lever Locks